gbnunes7/rock-paper-scissors-v2/README.md

 ## Introduction

-This application is a digital version of the classic Rock-Paper-Scissors game, developed to demonstrate the integration of modern web technologies.
-The game allows users to play against a computer, with scores being updated dynamically.
+This application is an enhanced version of the classic Rock-Paper-Scissors game, now developed using React.
+The game features component-based architecture, allowing for better scalability and maintainability.
+The use of React's `useState` hook enables dynamic updates to the game state, providing a seamless user experience.

 ## Technologies Used

-- **HTML**: The standard markup language for creating web pages.
+- **React**: A JavaScript library for building user interfaces, emphasizing component-based architecture.
-- **CSS**: A style sheet language used for describing the presentation of a document written in HTML.
+- **JavaScript**: The programming language used to implement the game logic and handle dynamic interactions.
-- **TailwindCSS**: A utility-first CSS framework.
+- **HTML**: The structure of the web application.
-- **JavaScript**: A programming language that conforms to the ECMAScript specification and is used to create dynamic and interactive effects within web browsers.
+- **CSS**: Used to style the application and enhance the user experience.

 ## Installation